ivegner/PokerOmega/README.md

 # PokerAI
-Reinforcement-Learning AI that learns Texas Hold'em by playing itself.
+Reinforcement-Learning AI that learns Texas Hold'em by playing itself

 ## Notes:
 * USE A VIRTUALENV (`virtualenvwrapper` is lit). **Python 3**